-System password This is the password that you must enter to log on to your system.
+System password This is the password that you must enter before you can boot your system.
 Setup password This is the password that you must enter to access and make changes to the BIOS or UEFI settings of your system.

-\wedge CAUTION: The password features provide a basic level of security for the data on your system.
+CAUTION: The password features provide a basic level of security for the data on your system.